COLT Second Annual Convention

-All Originals will maintain voting rights regardless of payment, due to their original loyal involvement.
-The awards will come in the form of a press release, write up and banner on you Web-O-Trust Profile and can also be added to your website.
+All Originals will maintain voting rights regardless of payment.
+And this is due to their original loyal involvement.
+The awards will come in the form of a press release, write up and banner on you Web-O-Trust Profile.
+And you can get the membership banners added to your website.
 We are designing patches presently.
-Winners will also be listed on the front page of COLT Journal and given a write up and mention.

 How Much Is MasterMind Membership?

 Free means no money.
 Free members are eligible to post on the legal torch in addition to all the free services, like the Web-O-Trust whitelisting network, posting to our magazines, and H.O.A.’s.
 The cost for blog maintenance will be $30.00 per month, and each member will also get their user profile with a citation back to their sites, social profiles, and blogs just like web-o-trust, but connected to press releases and articles on their Legal Torch blog.